This week saw me take a lightning fast two day trip to the beautiful country that is Greece.

 Friendly beach-side tavernas serve delicious Greek food, such as moussaka, souvlaki, stifado and feta cheese.
 After a glass or two of ouzo as an aperitif and plenty of retsina wine to accompany the meal – what better than a little bouzouki or mandolin music to relax and while away the warm evening?

 Little white stone houses, Byzantine churches and archaeological remains, thousands of years old, make Greece a veritable, magical treasure-house.
 A place where the visitor can feast the eyes and satisfy the soul.

 Is there any wonder that this birth-place of philosophy is one of the most popular and enduring holiday destinations on Earth?

-Mainland Greece is a wonderful place, with a very extensive, attractive, indented coast-line, full of contrasts.
+Like Lanzarote, and Madeira mainland Greece is a wonderful place, with a very extensive, attractive, indented coast-line, full of contrasts.
 In fact, for a smallish country, very close to England in size, Greece has a very long rugged coast-line.
 This is due to the many bays and peninsulas on the mainland, as well as to the hundreds of wonderful Greek islands.

 On the north-east coast of the mainland is Halkidiki with its three fingers, or claws, stretching for about 30 miles into the blue Aegean sea.
 These are the peninsulas of Akti [or Mount Athos], Sithonia and Kassandra.
 This Land of Aristotle is a very popular tourist area, especially Kassandra, where Hanioti is a vibrant resort, with an excellent beach.